MadhuShetty1499/4.Containerize_WebApp_Docker/README.md

   #### Validation
   - Copy the private Ip of VM which was set initially and paste it into the browser.
-  - Login as admin_vp (username and password both) check the services
+  - Login as admin_vp (username and password both) and check the services.
     ![WebApp](https://github.com/MadhuShetty1499/4.Containerize_WebApp_Docker/blob/main/images/login.png)

   #### Cleanup